wgohome/plants-pipeline/docs/dir_structure.md

 Deprecated as the file to be stored will be too big.
 It will be more efficent to calculate the PCC values on the fly and store only the final output of interest.

-### plants-pipeline/postprocess/calc_f1_scores.py
+### plants-pipeline/postprocess/coexpression1.py

-Calculates the percentage ribosomal gene neighbours each gene have.
+Calculates the percentage ribosomal gene neighbours (by coexpression) each gene have.
 This prepares the data needed to summarise the F1 scores for each combination of cutoffs in the next step.

-### plants-pipeline/postprocess/benchmark.py
+### plants-pipeline/postprocess/calc_f1_scores.py

 Summarise the F1 scores for each combination of PCC cutoff and percentage ribosomal gene cutoff.